jmeegan2/AI-Powered-Resume-Analyzer/README.md

   1. [Create a Google Cloud project](https://developers.google.com/workspace/guides/create-project) if you don't have one already.
   2. Go to [Google AI Studio API Keys](https://aistudio.google.com/app/apikey) and create a new key for your project.

+## Deployment

+- The **backend server** is containerized and deployed using [Railway](https://railway.app/), which packages the Node.js/Express application and runs it in the cloud.
+- The **frontend** is hosted on [Vercel](https://vercel.com/), providing fast and reliable static site hosting for the React application.

 ## License
 MIT